bcnmy/biconomy-client-sdk/packages/bundler/Readme.md

 ### Bundler

-In the context of  (ERC4337), the concept of a bundler plays a central role in the infrastructure.
+In the context of  (ERC4337), A bundler plays a main role in the infrastructure.
 This concept is integral to the operation of account abstraction across any network that utilizes the Ethereum Virtual Machine (EVM).

-Bundler infrastructure is designed and implemented in accordance with standardised specifications.
-This standardisation across all bundlers offers a significant advantage, particularly when it comes to interoperability with various tools and services, such as the Biconomy SDK.

 ## Installation